PowerfulPoints produce an extensive range of presentations in a variety of formats including traditional slide shows to full-scale video productions.

 “I think our success is based on the fact that all of our account managers have a background in business and we have a very strong Account Service ethos.
 We focus on working with the client and making sure that they are addressing the right business challenge and that the presentation narrative is right,” says Featherby.

-The key to his company’s success, Featherby says, is constant communication with the client.
+The key to his company’s success, Featherby says, is constant communication with their customers.
 “We talk to the client to understand what their objective is and what they want people to think and feel at the end of the presentation.
 We work with them to make sure the content and structure are right.
 Then we work on the design.
 A pretty presentation without the right structure is just a waste of time.”

 It’s all in the presentation